verificarlo/verificarlo/README.md

  * `pb`: Precision Bounding inbound errors only
  * `rr`: Random Rounding outbound errors only

-The option `--precision=PRECISION` controls the virtual precision used for the floating point operations.
-It accepts an integer value that represents the virtual precision at which MCA operations are performed.
-Its default value is
-53. For a more precise definition of the virtual precision, you can refer to https://hal.archives-ouvertes.fr/hal-01192668.
+The option `--precision-binary64=PRECISION` controls the virtual precision used for the floating point operations in double precision (respectively for single precision with --precision-binary32) It accepts an integer value that represents the virtual precision at which MCA operations are performed.
+Its default value is 53 for binary64 and 24 for binary32.
+For a more precise definition of the virtual precision, you can refer to https://hal.archives-ouvertes.fr/hal-01192668.

 One should note when using the QUAD backend, that the round operations during